Defence of democracy and neutrality

 |

-In Bräker's year of death, 1798 revolutionary France invaded Switzerland, a historic event marking the complex Swiss history of Helvetic Confederacy of cantons and centralized government, of sovereignity and submissioned areas (Untertanengebiete) of former times.
-Those battles were for more centralism or sovereignty of the cantons and also for the rights and livlihoods of the peoples against the powers of elites, be they political or economic.
-At the same time having to stand up against invasions of foreign armies and ideologies, determines the history and political landscape of Swiss neutrality, their army of citizen soldiers and society.
+In Bräker's year of death, 1798 revolutionary France invaded Switzerland, when there were already battles going on between more centralized government and sovereignity of the Cantons, emancipation of submissioned areas (Untertanengebiete).
+The conflict within, for more or less centralization was also between the rights and livlihoods of the peoples against the powers of elites, be they political or economic.
+This diverse battle determines the history and political landscape of Swiss neutrality, the political system of Confederacy and the army of citizen soldiers.

 Military gunclubs and citizen army for social cohesion

 When I first saw the honorable mentions of the military gunclub on the walls of the auditorium belonging to the restaurant on the mountain side, I was impressed by the paper flowers.
 The pretty arrangements reminded me of the Munich Bürgerwehr in the aftermath of World War I, when unmoral soldiers and their commanders went after their own German citizens, because the militarists and soldiers of that terrible first modern war had been told by undemocratic elites that Germany hadn't really lost the war, but had been betrayed by the working class and labour-movement.
 That ideology of militarists of the time was called the stab in the back legend (Dolchstosslegende).
 In modern war, the situation when one of the battling armies has suffered military defeat and doesn't surrender, is a very difficult one, especially, when the war is about ideology or geopolitics.
 Not only is there continued suffering and death on both sides, but the losing war party can be inclined to turn against its own people, as was the case of Nazi Germany and Japan towards the end of World War II.
-If there is no surrender of the losing party in the situation of military defeat and continued battle, the soldiers of the winning war party can also turn to immoral crimes of war for taking revenge on their fallen comrades.
+The soldiers of the winning war party can also turn to immoral crimes of war, because they take revenge on their fallen comrades, if the army that lost the military cause doesn't surrender.
+In the historical context of World War II, it should be remembered that after surrendering, the loosing war parties of Germany and Japan gained post war democracy, economic and social prosperity never before seen, even though both had committed unmentionable war crimes and crimes against humanity during World War II, which they had started.

-In Germany after World War I, the term Bürgerwehr should not be confused with the right-wing fascist Freikorps.
+In Germany after World War I, besides the citizen's militia Bürgerwehr there were also right-wing fascist Freikorps.
 The citizens militias were often called in by the socialdemocrat government and consisted of veterans, men with military training and qualifications in leadership, officers, who stood in the way of those maroding hords of the disorganized, disolving army of the Kaiserreich, persuaded them to give in their weapons and go home.
 In my house in Munich, there was a long list of guns my grandfather who was a member of the Munich Bürgerwehr and his men had collected and handed in to the authorities.
 From the end of the 19th century to the end of World War II, the dispute and fighting was from within, between militarists, undemocratic elite, dishonest looting and speculation in the financial sector and the proponents of democracy, prosperity and peace.
 It was a battle of ideas and ideologies, which today is called societal divide.
-After the first German democracy, the Weimar Republic was established, some of the Bürgerwehren became the Schutzbünde for the defense of democracy against military and fascist rebels and founded the Reichsbanner Schwarz Rot Gold, named after the flag of the German Revolution of 1848 and the Weimar Republik, today the national flag of Germany, as opposed to the red-white-black flag of the former Kaiser Reich.
-In Switzerland during World War II there were also such defenders of the citizens and peace against insurgents and invaders, mainly consisting of older men who were not conscripted to the citizen's army.
+In Switzerland during World War II there were also such defenders of the citizens and peace against insurgents and invaders, consisting of men who were not conscripted to the citizen's army, either because they were too old or in civil positions needed.
 They were called Ortswehr.

 |